You have at least $50,000 in eligible pre-tax retirement funds

 Your retirement funds cover at least 50% of your funding gap

-The funding gap is the difference between your total capital needs and any cash you plan to invest personally.Example: If you need 50,000 in personal cash, your funding gap is 75,000 in eligible retirement funds (50% of $150,000).If your retirement funds can cover 100% of the gap, you have full ROBS coverage.
-If they cover 50–99%, you may still qualify but will need to supplement with other capital sources.
+The funding gap is the difference between your total capital needs and any cash you plan to invest personally.Example: If you need $200,000 in capital and have $50,000 in personal cash, your funding gap is $150,000.
+You’d need at least $75,000 in eligible retirement funds (50% of $150,000).If your retirement funds can cover the full calculated gap, the ROBS structure may cover the primary capitalization need.
+You still need alternative funding sources or reserves outside the rollover for expenses and obligations that should not be funded from plan assets.
+If retirement funds cover 50–99% of the gap, you may still qualify but will need to supplement with other capital sources.

-ROBS requires you to be a W-2 employee of the C-Corporation.
-You must work at least 1,000 hours per year and receive a reasonable salary.
+ROBS requires you to be a bona fide W-2 employee of the C-Corporation.
+You must be actively working in the business, satisfy the plan’s service requirements, maintain records that support your service, and receive reasonable compensation for services performed.

 Your business will be structured as a C-Corporation

 ROBS requires a C-Corp because only C-Corporations can issue stock that a 401(k) plan can purchase.
-LLCs, S-Corps, and sole proprietorships do not qualify.If you haven’t formed your entity yet, that’s fine — Talcott Forge handles entity formation guidance as part of the process.
+LLCs, S-Corps, and sole proprietorships do not qualify.If you haven’t formed your entity yet, that’s fine - Nexus coordinates C-Corp formation as part of the setup process.

 Quick Eligibility Check